kjBlunt/SeeWin/README.md

 ## 🧪 Status

 It's functional but still buggy.
 I am neither good at C nor at macOS development so beware if you look at the code and know what you're doing you might have a stroke.

+I might work more on this in the future but for now it (mostly) does what I want so I'll leave it for now.

 ---